These clay Christmas ornaments are kid friendly but still look great on your tree! They are so easy to make; use your favorite paint colors.

 This year I bought my kids a little Christmas tree that they could decorate and play with themselves.
 On the outside, this looks like I am being a nice, fun mom, but really I just want them to keep their hands off my fancy tree.

-After we set it up we decided that it needed some fun and colorful ornaments, so I decided to go through one of my craft cupboards to see what I could come up with.
+After we set it up we decided that it needed some fun and colorful ornaments, so I decided to go through one of my craft cupboards to see what kind of Christmas craft for kids I could come up with.

 When I stumbled upon a bag of oven-bake clay and some mini cutters from a project I did months ago, my wheels started turning!
 That’s how I came up with these clay Christmas ornaments.